 Infotainment, apps & sat nav

-Niro 3 and 4 models feature the larger 10.25-inch touchscreen, which also brings an upgraded eight-speaker JBL sound system and wireless phone charging.
+The 3 and 4 trim levels feature the larger 10.25-inch touchscreen, which also brings an upgraded eight-speaker JBL sound system and wireless phone charging.
 All models get Android Auto and Apple CarPlay, plus Kia's connected services – a phone app that allows you to check the car's locking status, location and other useful info.
 The touchscreen responds quickly, has clear graphics and is straightforward in its layout, making it one of the best systems in the class.

 - 1VerdictThe Kia Niro is an SUV-style hybrid car that's more practical than a Toyota Prius, if less efficient

 - 2MPG & CO2 emissionsThe Kia Niro is more frugal than most diesel SUVs, but it's a long way off the standards set by plug-in hybrids

 - 3Running costsA Toyota Prius may be a little more economical, but the Niro Hybrid still impresses